medik8s/docs/remediation/poison-pill/faq.md

 The existing remediation solutions have some limitations, assumptions or prerequisites that do not apply to Poison Pill:

 * The unhealthy node should be able to contact the API-Server
-* The cluster should have been provisioned with some way to interact with the infrastrcture provider (such as Cluster-API Machines)
+* The cluster should have been provisioned with some way to interact with the infrastructure provider (such as Cluster-API Machines)
 * The control plane should have connectivity to the unhealthy node's management interface

-Poison Pill doesn't have any of this limitations and has no prerequisites
+Poison Pill doesn't have any of these limitations and has no prerequisites

 ## Where Can I Find the Source Code?
 Poison Pill is open source: [Github Repo](https://github.com/medik8s/poison-pill)